howonlee/diogenes8/readme.md

 Use an app password for the `DIO_SMTP_PASSWORD`

-What I use for daemonization is supervisord.
-Cat the conf file to /etc/supervisor/conf.d/recommenderd.conf

 Usage
 ---
 On first usage, creates a `~/.diogenes` directory in home dir.
 Only a few subcommands right now.
+The person data only goes into a little `peep.json` file inside of a folder in `~/.diogenes` corresponding to the person.
+So if you need to do actual CRM things and take notes or something, there's a ... folder.
+Just shove it in there.
+Any files you'd like.

+What I use for daemonization is supervisord.
+Cat the conf file to /etc/supervisor/conf.d/recommenderd.conf

 ```
 dio.py add --name <name> --email <email>
 ```

 Adds a new person to diogenes.
-This ends up being a folder in `~/.diogenes` and a little peep.json file.
-The rest of the folder is yours to futz around with.
 Addition is silently not strictly idempotent, because it replaces the person in the hash, I'm vacillating on whether that's good behavior.

 ```
 dio.py batchadd --batchfile <file name>
 ```

 Adds peeps batchwise. --batchfile takes a csv with fields `name` and `email` _only_.
-This ends up being a bunch of folders in `~/.diogenes` and a bunch of little peep.json files.
-The rest of the folders are yours to futz around with.
-Addition is silently not strictly idempotent, because it replaces the person in the hash, I'm vacillating on whether that's good behavior.

 ```
 dio.py recs
 ```